bozzltron/bozzltron.com/source/_posts/the-finland-sessions-we-cant-back-down-now.md

 <!-- more -->

-Looking back over 2019, it was a rough year for many reasons, but the major one in the life of my family is becoming guardians of a child we never intended to.
+Looking back over 2019, it was a rough year for many reasons.
+It forced use to decide if we wanted to live in a world where we were part of the problem or part of the solution.
+To leave the world better than how we found it.
+2020 is no different.
 It has broken me in the best way.
-It has forced me to make a decision on what kind of world I want to live in and how I will leave it better than how I found it.
-Life has a way of surprising you whether you planned for it or not.

 This was what I was musing on when I picked up my guitar.
 I wasn't anticipating writing *We Can't Back Down Now*.
 It came to me.
 I found some chords that seem to give voice to the strain in my soul.
 I thought my wife and how much we've gone through together.
 It was clear to me that this song was for her.
 It was a message of encouragement that while we've struggled, we can still enjoying blessing and see other blessed along the way.
 These are healing words that came through welled up eyes.